I.About the Game

 I. About the Game:

-Against the Darkness is a Hunter vs. Hunted Survival game, but with a rather original twist.
-In the beginning of the game the Death Knight is stronger than any single Death Hunter, or all of them put together for that matter.
-He can easily eradicate any Hunter that crosses his path, and will do so without remorse.
-However, as time progresses the Death Knight soon becomes the hunted as the Death Hunters become more powerful.
-If the Death Hunters kill the Death Knight, they win the game.
-If the Death Knight kills all of the Death Hunters, he wins the game.
+Against the Darkness is a Hunter vs. Hunted Survival game with an original twist.
+In the beginning of the game the Death Knight is far stronger than any single Death Hunter or the entire group of them together.
+He can easily eradicate any Hunter that crosses his path and will do so without remorse.
+As game time progresses, however, and the Death Hunters become more powerful, it is the Death Knight that soon becomes the hunted.
+If the Death Hunters kill the Death Knight, the Team wins the game.
+If the Death Knight kills every one of the Death Hunters, that Player wins the game.

-The objective of the Death Hunters is to band together to defeat the Death Knight by growing stronger together through creeping and buying items.
+The objective of the Death Hunters is to band together and defeat the Death Knight.
+This can only be achieved by growing stronger together through creeping and buying items.
 The objective of the Death Knight is to kill all of the Death Hunters before they become strong enough to defeat him.

-At the end of the 23 minutes normal game time, if the Death Knight is still alive, and he has not killed all the Hunters thus far, Doom will initiate.
-If you have ever played EVOLUTION, Doom may look familiar to you in a way.
-This phase of the game provides the Death Knight several armies of Necrofiends and Nether Walkers spread throughout the map, aiding him further in finally defeating the Hunters once and for all.
-Though this will give the Death Knight an heavy advantage, it does not guarantee victory.
+Doom will initiate at the end of the 23 minutes standard game time if the Death Knight is still alive and has not yet killed all of the Death Hunters.
+This phase of the game provides the Death Knight several regiments of Necrofiends led by Nether Demons.
+Each regiment is strategically spread throughout the map, allowing the Death Knight to cordon off specific areas to trap and finally defeat the Hunters once and for all.
+Although this will give the Death Knight a heavy advantage, it does not guarantee victory.

-If any one Death Hunter outlasts the additional 7 minutes of Doom or destroys the Nether Portal, the entire force of Death Hunters win the game.
-At any time in the game the Death Knight is defeated, the Death Hunters win the game.
-At any time in the game there are no Death Hunters left alive, the Death Knight wins the game.
+If the Death Knight outlasts the additional 7 minutes of Doom or defeats all of the Death Hunters, that Player wins the game.
+At any time in the game the Death Knight is killed or if the Nether Portal is destroyed, the entire force of Death Hunters wins the game.

 The game is influenced by several styles of maps, one being the RPG.
 There are a few areas of the map where your Hero must be a certain level to enter.
 These areas have higher level creeps that drop better treasures and give more expensive bounties but in turn are very powerful.
 One of these areas is the Forest of Deception which requires your hero to be at least level 4 and another is the Sunchief's Camp which includes the heaviest creep camp in the game.
 You must be level 7 or higher to enter here, but the reward beyond this Razormane creep camp is far beyond worth the risk of getting there.
 Alas, most players will never make it this far, and it will serve as almost like a bonus area for intermediate level players.